concord-workflow/mica/README.md

 # mica

-An inventory system for ck8s.
+A configuration management system for ck8s.

 ## Prerequisites